 … rather, the significance is found in the first half of verse 12, where we read “And many of them believed…”

 This is a rare and precious thing in the Earth, regardless of the timeline.
-Having heard the word of TRUTH these Bereans believed.
+Having heard the word of TRUTH gladly, these Bereans believed.
 It had absolutely nothing to do with bible study.
-It certainly does not somehow justify intellectualism.
+It most certainly does not somehow justify intellectualism.

 Paul and Silas were not simply sharing an alternate viewpoint; a new perspective that was open for interpretation and debate and where only after weeks, months or years of careful investigative study could the Bereans acknowledge the new information Paul and Silas had introduced to them was safe to add to their own already extensive knowledge base.

 By sharp contrast, these two brothers were proclaiming the Gospel of Jesus the Messiah to a small group of people who “had ears to hear.”
 These particular Bereans were hungry for the TRUTH, not hungry for more knowledge.
 And the TRUTH was hand delivered to them from the apostles, not discovered as a result of deep word studies in foreign languages presented only by qualified proctors having abbreviations after their names.

 The Bereans were familiar enough with the words of the Living God that when Paul and Silas provided the details how the Messiah had come to suffer, bleed, die, be buried and rise again on the third day their eyes were opened.
 They recognized the Scripture had come to life, that prophecy had been fulfilled, that “this is that which was written…” And they believed!